Employee Tax Forms

 - Ship to location and receiving of goods took place in California.

 Accounts Payable/Purchase Order Inquiry Report (AP/PO) - Sales tax charged on an invoice is generally listed as a separate item.
 MyReports users can see sales tax listed separately in the Accounts Payable report for the voucher.
 If sales tax is not charged on an invoice and use tax is accrued, the use tax amount will be listed separately; and the use tax amount will be included in the total charged to the chartstring in the Transaction Detail Report.
-Additional use tax will be accrued to the sales tax charged by a vendor to equal 9.5% if delivery of goods takes place in San Francisco.
+Additional use tax will be accrued to the sales tax charged by a vendor to equal the current tax rate if delivery of goods takes place in San Francisco.

 Transaction Detail Report (TDR) - The invoice gross amount will be charged to the chartstring on the general ledger when sales tax is charged on the invoice.
 If sales tax is not charged on an invoice for purchases of personal tangible property, use tax will be accrued and the amount is included in the total charged to the chartstring on the Ledger.
-If the sales tax charged is under the tax rate of 9.5% for goods delivered in San Francisco, use tax will be accrued to arrive at the 9.5% tax rate.
+If the sales tax charged is under the current tax rate for goods delivered in San Francisco, use tax will be accrued to arrive at the current tax rate.

 Paying Sales or Use Tax